hashicorp/terraform-provider-azurerm/website/docs/r/mongo_cluster.html.markdown

 * `source_location` - (Optional) The location of the source Azure Cosmos DB for MongoDB vCore.
 Changing this forces a new resource to be created.

-* `source_resource_id` - (Optional) The ID of the replication source Azure Cosmos DB for MongoDB vCore.
+* `source_server_id` - (Optional) The ID of the replication source Azure Cosmos DB for MongoDB vCore.
 Changing this forces a new resource to be created.

-* `administrator_login_password` - (Optional) The Password associated with the `administrator_login` for the Azure Cosmos DB for MongoDB vCore.
+* `administrator_password` - (Optional) The Password associated with the `administrator_username` for the Azure Cosmos DB for MongoDB vCore.

 * `compute_tier` - (Optional) The compute tier to assign to the Azure Cosmos DB for MongoDB vCore.
 Possible values are `Free`, `M25`, `M30`, `M40`, `M50`, `M60` and `M80`.

 * `high_availability_mode` - (Optional) The high availability mode for the Azure Cosmos DB for MongoDB vCore.
 Possibles values are `Disabled` and `ZoneRedundantPreferred`.

 * `public_network_access_enabled` - (Optional) Whether public network access is allowed for the Azure Cosmos DB for MongoDB vCore.
-Defaults to 'true'.
+Defaults to `true`.

 * `storage_size_in_gb` - (Optional) The size of the data disk space for the Azure Cosmos DB for MongoDB vCore.